Landscape assets to be vested in Council require review and acceptance prior to planting, bonding and multiple audit inspections.

 Bond schedules must align with the accepted landscape plans and the actual costs of the specified work.
 The bond schedule template [XLSX, 31 KB] specifies the items that are to be included in the bond schedule and includes a list of minimum acceptable rates for some items.

-For ongoing efficient administration of bond monies, Council issues separate invoices for:
+For ongoing efficient administration of bond monies, the Council issues separate invoices for:

 Separate schedules for each of these categories – or separated sections within a single schedule – are preferred.

-Once the schedules have been accepted, Council will stamp and return them.
-Depending on the timing of the bond invoices being issued, Council may return the schedule attached to the bond form for the developer or authorised agent to sign.
+Once the schedules have been accepted, we will stamp and return them.
+Depending on the timing of the bond invoices being issued, we may return the schedule attached to the bond form for the developer or authorised agent to sign.

-Before a bond invoice can be issued, the bond form in the IDS Part 2 Appendix IV must be signed by the developer or their authorised agent and returned to Council.
-The bond form is the legal agreement that sets out the terms and conditions of the bond.
-The form specifies the work being bonded and the bond value.
+Before a bond invoice can be issued, the bond form in the IDS Part 2 Appendix IV [PDF, 5.1 MB] must be signed by the developer or their authorised agent and returned to the Council.

 Following the Council’s acceptance of the assets at practical completion, refunds may be requested.